-- 3. Habitat management plans shall be forwarded by the applicant to the appropriate state and/or federal resource agencies for review and comment.
+- 2. Enhancement, restoration, and/or creation of coniferous riparian forest or forested riparian wetland shall be the preferred mitigation for impacts to riparian vegetation and wetlands when avoidance is not possible.
+Preference will be based on site-specific recommendation of qualified professional.
+Alterations to fish and wildlife habitat conservation areas should be avoided.
+If they cannot be avoided, mitigation is required, and a Habitat Management Plan shall be prepared as required in SMC 20.80.290-20.80.300. - 3.
+Habitat management plans shall be forwarded by the applicant to the appropriate state and/or federal resource agencies for review and comment.
 The City will provide the applicant with a list of addressees for this purpose. - 4.
 Based on the habitat management plan, and comments from other agencies, the Director may require mitigating measures to reduce the impacts of the proposal on the wildlife habitat conservation areas.
 Mitigating measures may include, but are not limited to: - a.
-Increased buffers; - b.
+Increased or enhanced buffers; - b.
 Setbacks for permanent and temporary structures; - c.
-Enhanced buffers; - d.
-Reduced project scope; - e.
-Limitations on construction hours; - f.
-Limitations on hours of operation; and - g.
+Reduced project scope; - d.
+Limitations on construction hours; - e.
+Limitations on hours of operation; and/or - f.
 Relocation of access. - 5.
 Mitigation activities shall be monitored to determine effectiveness of the habitat mitigation plan.
-Monitoring shall be accomplished by a third party, subject to the approval by the Director, and shall have the concurrence of the U.S. Fish and Wildlife Service, NOAA - Fisheries, Washington Department of Fish and Wildlife, and, where applicable, the Washington Department of Ecology.
+Monitoring shall be accomplished by a third party, subject to the approval by the Director, and shall have the concurrence of the U.S. Fish and Wildlife Service, NOAA Fisheries, Washington Department of Fish and Wildlife, and where applicable, the Washington Department of Ecology.
 Monitoring shall occur for up to ten (10) years following implementation of the plan.
 Results of the monitoring shall be publicly available and reported to the U.S. Fish and Wildlife Service and National Marine Fisheries Service.
 Reports shall contain the following information: - a.
-A list of parcels subject to this requirement and a map; - b.
+A list and map of parcels subject to this requirement; - b.
 The implementation status of the habitat management plans; - c.
-Status of the improvements (e.g., update if success standards are being met, what types of remedial actions have been implemented); and - d.
+Status of the improvements (e.g., updates if success standards are being met, what types of remedial actions have been implemented); and - d.
 Recommendations for corrective measures if necessary. - 6.
-If proposed mitigation is found to be inadequate or if adequate mitigation is determined to be impossible, the application shall be denied. - 7.
+If proposed mitigation is found to be inadequate, or if adequate mitigation is determined to be impossible, the application shall be denied. - 7.
 Timing of in-water construction, development, or activity shall be determined by Washington Department of Fish and Wildlife. - 8.
 Properties that are located in the Urban Conservancy Shoreline Environment Designation shall retain trees that are 12 inches or more in diameter.
 Trees determined by a certified arborist to be hazardous or diseased may be removed upon approval by the City.
-If healthy or non-hazardous trees are removed, each removed tree must be replaced with at least three (3) six-foot trees or one (1) 18-foot tree or one (1) 12-foot plus one (1) six-foot tree of the same species or equivalent native tree species .
+If healthy or non-hazardous trees are removed, each removed tree must be replaced with at least three (3) six-foot tall trees, one (1) 18-foot tall tree, or one (1) 12-foot plus one (1) six-foot tall tree.
+Trees must be of the same species removed, or equivalent native tree species.
 Ten percent of the replaced trees must be located within the required Native Vegetation Conservation Area.

-F. Noise
+E. Noise

 1. Noise levels shall not interfere with the quiet enjoyment of the shoreline.
-Regulations